Search

 memory palace for example for pharmacology mnemonics

-To make a medical acronym like CAPTOPRIL easier to memorize, you could imagine a caterpillar with a pirate captain’s hat crawling up the same wall that has a calendar for April on it.
+To make a medical acronym like CAPTOPRIL easier to memorize, you could imagine a caterpillar with a pirate captain’s hat crawling up a wall that has a calendar for April on it.
+(This calendar open to “April” will help you remember the “pril” sound in CAPTOPRIL).

-This already makes the strange acronym much more memorable.
+This simple association already makes the strange acronym much more memorable.
 It helps you give it a sense of story as well.

 From there, you just need to add more images for each part of the acronym.
 Since “C” is “cough,” you could imagine someone coughing, ideally someone with a name that starts with “C”.